Ivar The Boneless: Did A Disease Cripple The Infamous Viking?

 As reported by The History Files, The Tale of Ragnar Lothbrok is a 13th-century Scandinavian saga about Ragnar, his wives, his sons, and his eventual death.

-In sagas, known facts are traditionally embellished or exaggerated.
+In the sagas, known facts are traditionally embellished or exaggerated.
 For example, the existence of Ivar, who was the eldest son of Ragnar Lothbrok and his second wife Aslaug, is generally accepted as a historical fact.
 However, whether Ivar the Boneless had a disease or was deformed in any way remains a topic of debate.

-According to Ragnars saga, Aslaug, who “had powers of sorcery and foresight,” told Ragnar their firstborn son would suffer “lasting harm” if they consummated their marriage too soon.
+According to Ragnar’s saga, Aslaug, who “had powers of sorcery and foresight,” told Ragnar their firstborn son would suffer “lasting harm” if they consummated their marriage too soon.
 However, Ragnar ignored the warning and “immediately made love to his new wife.”

 Ivar was reportedly born nine months later with “gristle where his bones should have been.”

-In the 9th century, infants born with obvious disabilities were often killed at birth.
+In the ninth century, infants born with obvious disabilities were often killed at birth.
 However, Ragnar and Aslaug reportedly let him live because he was their first-born son.

-Although Ivar the Boneless was never diagnosed with a disease, it has been suggested that he may have suffered from Ehlers-Danlos Syndrome or Osteogenesis imperfecta.
+Although Ivar the Boneless was never diagnosed with a disease, it has been suggested that he may have suffered from Ehlers-Danlos syndrome or Osteogenesis imperfecta.

 Ivar The Boneless: Famous Viking And Son Of Ragnar Lodbrok – https://t.co/N1Rtwr1Npp pic.twitter.com/SKudgpVJpx